Bio

 Olsson, Martin, and Joacim Tåg.
 2017.
 “Private Equity, Layoffs, and Job Polarization.”
 Journal of Labor Economics 35 (3): 697–754. https://doi.org/10.1086/690712.

-- We argue that ownership change is one driver of job polarization by showing that private equity buyouts of low productive firms are coupled with productivity enhancing investments in automation and offshoring.
+- Private equity firms are often criticized for laying off workers, but the evidence on who loses their jobs and why is scarce.
+We argue that ownership change is one driver of job polarization by showing that private equity buyouts of low productive firms are coupled with productivity enhancing investments in automation and offshoring.
 As a result, workers performing routine or offshorable job tasks in these firms tend to get laid off.